 1. Choosing The Right Sandpaper

 Discuss the best types of sandpaper to use when sanding walls.
-Are different types better for different stages? (such as for sanding in between coats of paint).
+Are different types better for different stages?
+(Such as for sanding in between coats of paint job).

-Explain the most important specs to look at when buying sandpaper, such as the size, the grit, etc.
+Explain the most important specs to look at when buying fine grit sandpaper, such as the size, the grit, etc.

-In order to ensure that you properly smooth out any bumps, flaws, or small dents in a wall, it is important to use the appropriate sandpaper.
+In order to ensure that you properly smooth out any bumps, flaws, or small dents in a wall, it is important to use the fine grit sandpaper.
 Sandpaper comes in different sizes and grits, which determines how coarse the paper is.

 There are several levels of grits, and knowing which to choose when sanding a wall is an important part of the process.
 Sandpaper that you can find at the hardware store usually ranges from 60 - 80 grit, 100 - 150 grit, and 180 - 220 grit.
 The higher the grit, the finer the action.
 The coarsest sandpaper is best for removing previous finishes.